vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 ## Notes

+- The parameter set node is intended for distinct combinations of centerlines and surfaces to isolate a study.
 - Point coordinates can be displayed as an array in a single column, or split in three distinct columns.
 One can choose between RAS or LPS coordinates.
 - A markups curve may also lie outside a surface.
 - Providing a surface (segmentation or model) is optional.
 For example, a markups curve may be drawn on a vascular structure's boundary in slice views, to see the corresponding cross-sections only.